Deep cleaning your grow room or tent

 Hi Aaron, Normally, when I want to remove any type of odor (glass jars, for example), I use a mix of 40% bleach and 60% water to clean it.
 Then I clean it again with water+soap.
 Works every time.
 My doubt is what will happen to the fabric of the tent if you use bleach.
 I don't think soaking the tent fabric for some hours with water and soap would hurt it.
 Hope it helped!

-Do you want to give your opinion on deep-cleaning-grow-room or ask a question about this product?
+Do you want to give your opinion on "Deep cleaning your grow room or tent" or ask a question abut this post?

 About this Cannabis Blog